 The Americans with Disabilities Act (ADA)

-ADA is Federal Law that provides Wheelchair Ramp Specifications and guidelines that most business must meet or risk penalties and legal action.
+ADA Code is Federal Law that provides Wheelchair Ramp Specifications and ADA Ramp guidelines that most business must meet or risk penalties and legal action.
 Penalties for violating ADA ramp requirements can be up to $5000 per violation with no warning.
-Typically, residential applications are not required to comply with ADA guidelines.
-However, they are a good reference point for suitable ramp lengths.
-Contact your local building inspectors for local requirements and additional information.
+Typically, residential handicap ramps are not required to be compliant with ADA guidelines.
+However, they are a good reference point for suitable wheelchair ramp lengths.
+Contact your local building inspectors for local requirements, ADA Standards and additional information.

-- ADA Ramp Guidelines Require a 1:12 slope ratio which works out to be 1 Foot of wheelchair ramp for each Inch of rise.
+- ADA Ramp Guidelines Require a 1:12 wheelchair ramp slope ratio, or ADA ramp slope of 4.8 degrees, which equals 1 Foot of wheelchair ramp for each Inch of rise.
 For instance, a 20 inch rise requires a 20 foot wheelchair ramp.

 - ADA Standards Require wheelchair ramps to have a Minimum 36 inches of clear space across the wheelchair ramp.